nigelboswell/cse15l-lab-reports/LabReport1-BlogPost.md

 [user@sahara ~]$ ls
 lecture1
 ```
+This listed the only directory available from the current directory we are in

 ```
 **path to a directory**
 [user@sahara ~]$ ls lecture1
 Hello.class  Hello.java  messages  README
 ```
+Here there is now all the files and directories within the lecture1 folder/directory

 ```
 **path to a file**